(Thanks to personal friend Ben Ginsburg for his second pair of eyes on this week’s article. Check out his website, AngelFools!)

 The Chinese couple clearly represent the old, traditional understanding of the swastika, while Henry represents the modern bastardization eclipsing tradition.
 What else do we know about Henry?
 We’ve actually known him since B2: he’s the student in dark sunglasses, and the boy who sold Faith a cricket.
 In his first spoken line he tells his teacher he could make money selling crickets because they “get you high as balls.”
 By D3, now in his late twenties, he’s become the kind of person we’ve all had to sit next to on an airplane whose obnoxiousness made the flight feel twice the length.
 He dismisses his wife with the phrase “Chicks, am I right?” and seems creepily interested when Jay mentions drugs.
 He says “guys like us, gotta stick together,” presumably referring to those drugs.
 And in this section, he’s awfully amused by swastikas.

 In Dante’s Inferno, Dante meets real-life political figures from Florence.
 Through their conversations Dante scathingly criticizes them, their parties, and their religious beliefs.
 Dante uses this to present his views on contemporary political drama.
-He even meets someone who was still alive in real life at the time of writing, claiming their sin was so heinous a demon took over their mortal form and their soul was dragged to hell before they died.
+He even meets someone who was still alive at the time of writing, claiming their sin was so heinous a demon took over their mortal form and their soul was dragged to hell before they died.

 So, while Jay and the Chinese couple understand the multifaceted meaning of the swastika as a symbol which must be handled carefully depending on the circumstance, Henry is proud to see the swastika in this ‘appropriate’ context because it validates a symbol he venerates in other contexts.
 He immediately tells his wife Eva how popular the symbol is, but she keeps reading to their daughter.
-Eva has undoubtedly heard him prattle on about politics for years, and she’s decided to inoculate her daughter with literacy.
+Eva has undoubtedly heard him prattle on about this for years, and she’s decided to inoculate her daughter with literacy.

 How does Jay react to the situation?
 When Henry first points out the swastika, he inhales sharply through his teeth.
 It’s like he’s reacting alongside the reader as I play with fire: “Is this really the direction we’re going?”
 He says nothing during the discussion and leaves as soon as he is able.
 Remember, in the last section, Jay put on headphones and hummed to avoid talking to Henry.
 How long can he keep up this isolationism, this appeasement?